swarnadeepsaha/lightship/README.md

 Used to configure readiness probe.

+<a name="user-content-lightship-behaviour-timeouts"></a>
 <a name="lightship-behaviour-timeouts"></a>
 ### Timeouts

 Lightship has two timeout configurations: `gracefulShutdownTimeout` and `shutdownHandlerTimeout`.

 `gracefulShutdownTimeout` (default: 30 seconds) is a number of milliseconds Lightship waits for Node.js process to exit gracefully after it receives a shutdown signal (either via `process` or by calling `lightship.shutdown()`) before killing the process using `process.exit(1)`.
-This timeout should be sufficiently big to allow Node.js process to complete tasks (if any) that are active at the time that the shutdown signal is received (e.g. complete serving responses to all HTTP requests) (Note: You must explicitly inform Lightship about active tasks using [beacons](#beacons)).
+This timeout should be sufficiently big to allow Node.js process to complete tasks (if any) that are active at the time that the shutdown signal is received (e.g. complete serving responses to all HTTP requests) (Note: You must explicitly inform Lightship about active tasks using [beacons](#user-content-beacons)).

 `shutdownHandlerTimeout` (default: 5 seconds) is a number of milliseconds Lightship waits for shutdown handlers (see `registerShutdownHandler`) to complete before killing the process using `process.exit(1)`.

 If after all beacons are dead and all shutdown handlers are resolved Node.js process does not exit gracefully, then Lightship will force terminate the process with an error.
-Refer to [How to detect what is holding the Node.js process alive?](#lightship-faq-how-to-detect-what-is-holding-the-node-js-process-alive).
+Refer to [How to detect what is holding the Node.js process alive?](#user-content-lightship-faq-how-to-detect-what-is-holding-the-node-js-process-alive).

+<a name="user-content-lightship-usage"></a>
 <a name="lightship-usage"></a>
 ## Usage